Anjalihere/CSOC_24/OSINT_writeup.md

 Reverse searching the image on google, I got the name of the resort ` Oan Resort ` which was located on ` Oan Island, Wonip, Chuuk, Micronesia `.
 Then, I searched for ` Oan Resort Coordinates ` on island and it was ` 7.3626° N, 151.7563° E `

 For the third part, we need some ` Google Earth ` in the game.
-Putting the coordinates on there and moving and moving till we get to the direction from which the camera took the photo and here we got ` Northwest `.
+Putting the coordinates on there and moving and moving till we get to the location from which the camera took the photo and here we got ` Northwest `.

 ![image](https://github.com/Anjalihere/Week0_COPS-INFOSEC/assets/146505430/bf2ae893-905d-4eff-8843-c3e74ea70fba)

 ### OSINT Exercise 3